saurabh18102001/TrigDeg/README.md

-# TrigDeg
+# Trigdeg

-Trigonometry functions using degrees (sin, cos, tan, cot, sec, cosec)"
+A Python library for degree-based trigonometry functions:

+- sin, cos, tan
+- cot, sec, cosec

+All functions use degrees as input and return rounded results.